-This summer the book was published in collaboration with Kaunas Photography Gallery and partial support by Estonian Cultural Endowment.
+The book was published in 2018 in collaboration with Kaunas Photography Gallery and partial support by Estonian Cultural Endowment.

 The project started with a box of negatives I found at my parents’ house a few years ago.
 There were about 200 processed and unprocessed films, shot by my father.
 I excavated their contents, delving deeper into the lost images of my father’s life, to create my own stories by using these photographs he took before his marriage to my mother and my birth.
 I let myself enter into the world of a young man I never knew, and find connections in what possibly cannot be connected with the help of Italo Calvino’s words from his novel ‘If on a winter’s night a traveller’.
 With this work, I continue my artistic exploration of questions about found images and archives, and how a coincidence can lead to a new narrative that does not relate perhaps to the real events in these photographs.
 It is my way to build up ‘a possible portal between an unfinished past and a reopened future’, described by Hal Foster (Foster, H. 2004.
 An Archival Impulse.
 In: October 110, Fall 2004, p.15).